ixhamza/shim-review/README.md

 *******************************************************************************
 ### What is the origin and full version number of your bootloader (GRUB2 or systemd-boot or other)?
 *******************************************************************************
-GRUB 2 version 2.12-1~bpo12+1 from Debian Bookworm Backports.
+GRUB 2 version `2.12-1~bpo12+1` forked from Debian Bookworm Backports with relevant CVEs applied.

 *******************************************************************************
 ### If your shim launches any other components apart from your bootloader, please provide further details on what is launched.
 Hint: The most common case here will be a firmware updater like fwupd.
 *******************************************************************************
-**CALEB: TODO If we ship some other binary that is directly loaded by UEFI, like fwupd**
+We do not launch any components other than the GRUB bootloader.

 *******************************************************************************
 ### If your GRUB2 or systemd-boot launches any other binaries that are not the Linux kernel in SecureBoot mode, please provide further details on what is launched and how it enforces Secureboot lockdown.
 Skip this, if you're not using GRUB2 or systemd-boot.
 *******************************************************************************
-It will only launch Linux in SecureBoot mode.
+It will only launch Linux in Secure Boot mode.

 *******************************************************************************
 ### How do the launched components prevent execution of unauthenticated code?